-Just like the other 27 species of crocodilian, freshwater crocodiles are carnivores.
-They will eat a variety of invertebrate and vertebrate prey, including crustaceans, insects, spiders, fish, frogs, turtles, lizards, snakes, birds and mammals.
+Just like the other 26 species of crocodilian, freshwater crocodiles are carnivores.
+They will eat a variety of invertebrate and vertebrate prey, including crustaceans, insects, spiders, fish, frogs, turtles, lizards, snakes, birds and small mammals.

-Freshwater crocodiles are a protected species.
-They are apex predators and play an important role in balancing the ecosystem!
+Freshwater crocodiles are a protected species and play an important role in balancing the ecosystem!